JamesTiernan/JamesTiernan.github.io/_pages/projects.md

 excerpt: "Here you can find various game projects which I have worked on."
 ---

 Welcome to the projects page.
-This is where you can list your game projects.
+Here you will be able to find the various projects which I have worked on.

+{% comment %}
 You can use this page to show a reel of all projects and then have a separate page for each project.

 {% include video id="IOUA2QHuMd4" provider="youtube" %}

+{% endcomment %}